EthanSK/restore-terminals-vscode/README.md

 If you do not want this extension to close the currently open terminal windows, you can simply set `restoreTerminals.keepExistingTerminalsOpen` to `true`.

 If you do not want it to restore terminals on VSCode startup, but instead only run when you trigger it manually from the command palette, then set `restoreTerminals.runOnStartup` to `false`.

+If you don't want the commands to actually run, just be pasted in the terminal, then set `shouldRunCommands` to `false` in each `splitTerminals` object.

 If you don't like using split terminals, then just provide one object in each split terminal array, which should be the intuitive thing to do.